 Biography: I have pursued my scientific career in several academic institutes and countries.
 As an undergraduate student my main interest was in organic and biological chemistry, and I had a unique opportunity in working as a research assistant for a few years in?

-Associate Professor, Biology; Associate Dean, Postdoctoral Affairs, Faculty of Graduate and Postdoctoral Studies
+Associate Professor, Biology; Associate Dean, Faculty of Graduate and Postdoctoral Studies

 Areas of Expertise: Plant cell biology; Intracellular protein trafficking; Organelle biogenesis; Protein import into chloroplasts; Photosynthesis; Molecular biology and biochemistry